Academic Associates

 A profile shot of Jesse Pirini, by a banner that reads, The Atom.

-Jesse Pirini is a Lecturer in Management and is Co-Director of The Atom/Te Kahu o Te Ao Innovation Space.
+Jesse Pirini is a Lecturer in Management and is the former Co-Director of The Atom/Te Kahu o Te Ao Innovation Space.
 He gained his doctorate from the Auckland University of Technology.
 Jesse is interested in how entrepreneurs identify the needs of their target markets and communities and then develop their ideas to serve these needs.
 Jesse is a lead-researcher on a project analysing the role of accelerators in this process, exploring how and in what ways entrepreneurs develop while participating in accelerators.

 Sally Davenport